lgirma/vdtree/README.md

 # vdtree

-Compile abstract web components to DOM, react, svelte and more

-* Write your web components once; use them in vanilla JS, React, Svelte, SSR, etc.
+Write your components once; Use them in vanilla JS, React, Svelte, SSR and more

-* Written in Typescript
+Why `vdtree`?

+* You want to build a web component library targeting various frameworks
+* JSX support
+* Translate states to target framework way of doing it
+* Strong types (made using Typescript)

 ## Table of Contents